Cog-Creators/Red-DiscordBot/docs/autostart_systemd.rst

     :prompts: $,(redenv) $
     :modifiers: auto

-    # If redbot is installed in a venv
+    # If bluebot is installed in a venv
     $ source ~/redenv/bin/activate
     (redenv) $ which python

-    # If redbot is installed in a pyenv virtualenv
+    # If bluebot is installed in a pyenv virtualenv
     $ pyenv shell <virtualenv_name>
     (redenv) $ pyenv which python